Michigan Murders: Subsequent murders

-Almost one year later, on July 5, 1968, the partially decomposed, mutilated body of a 20-year-old art student named Joan Elspeth Schell was found by construction workers on an Ann Arbor roadside.
+Almost one year later, on July 5, 1968, the mutilated and partially decomposed body of a 20-year-old art student named Joan Elspeth Schell was found by construction workers on an Ann Arbor roadside.
 She had been raped, then stabbed twenty-five times with a knife estimated to have measured four inches in length.
-Several of these wounds had punctured her lungs, liver and carotid artery, with one additional wound inflicted behind her left ear fracturing her skull.
+Several of these wounds had punctured her lungs, liver and carotid artery, and one wound inflicted behind her left ear had fractured her skull.
 In addition, her throat had been slashed, and her miniskirt then tied around her neck.
 Although Schell had been dead for several days, her entire lower body was in a remarkably preserved condition, whereas her head, shoulders and breasts were in an advanced state of decomposition, leading the pathologist to conclude her body had been stored in a naturally cool environment, but with the upper third of her body exposed to natural heat.

 The lack of blood beneath or near the corpse, plus the testimony of eyewitnesses, led investigators to determine Schell's body had lain in its present location for less than twenty-four hours.
 Her murderer had likely driven to the location to dispose of her body, before evidently making rudimentary efforts to conceal the corpse with clumps of grass.
 In addition, the "outstanding similarities" between the wounds inflicted upon her body and those inflicted upon Fleszar the previous year led investigators to establish a definite connection between both murders, and four detectives were assigned to work full-time on both cases.

 Schell hailed from Plymouth and had recently moved into a house on Emmet Street in Ypsilanti; she was last seen by her roommate, Susan Kolbe, at a Washtenaw Avenue bus stop on the evening of June 30.
 Schell had intended to travel to Ann Arbor to visit her boyfriend, and her roommate had accompanied her to the bus stop.
 Kolbe later informed investigators that Schell had informed her of her intentions to hitchhike when it became apparent she had missed the last bus, and that one of the first vehicles to pass when Schell had begun hitchhiking was a red-and-black Pontiac Bonneville containing three young white men.
 This vehicle had slowed to a stop before the driver had asked her, "Hey, you want a ride?"
 (Note: Kolbe would inform investigators that shortly after Schell had announced her intentions to hitchhike to her boyfriend's house, this same vehicle had previously slowed as it had passed them as they walked along Cross Street.)
 The driver had worn a green EMU T-shirt and been aged around 20, approximately 6 ft tall, clean-cut and with short, dark, side-parted hair.